ivan-kleshnin/query_format/README.md

 }
 ```

-^ the above part is not finished yet.

 ## Guide

 Like the name suggest, this page describes and explains the structure of `whereAnd / whereOr` query objects.